Application Guidelines for the 2023 MEXT Scholarship

 - Non-Regular (research) students: Up to 24 months, from arrival in Japan until March 2025.
 The maximum duration of 24 months is only available if applicants arrive in April 2023, since the end date is fixed.
 If you arrive in the fall semester and your university’s semester starts on September 1, 2023, you will get 18 months of stipend (including September), but if the university semester starts on September 2 or later, your scholarship stipend will start in October 2023 and you will be eligible for a maximum of 17 months.

 - Master’s Degree or Professional Degree Students: 24 months

 - Doctoral Degree or Doctoral-level Professional Degree Students: 36 months

 *For doctoral students in 4-year programs in medicine, dentistry, veterinary science, or pharmacy, the duration would be 48 months.

-For students in degree programs, you may also participate in a 6-month preparatory Japanese language program prior to the start of your degree.
-This program is designed to help you learn basic, survival Japanese, so it is primarily for students with little to no language ability.
-It is not designed to teach academic Japanese sufficient to study a degree program in that language.
-If you are assigned to this program, the six months will be covered by scholarship (as a non-degree student) prior to your degree.
-For students applying as non-degree students, these six months are part of your maximum 24 months!
+For students in degree programs, you may also take part in a 6-month preparatory Japanese language program prior to the start of your degree.
+This program helps you learn basic, survival Japanese, so it is primarily for students with little to no language ability.
+It does not teach academic Japanese sufficient to study a degree program.
+If you join this program, the scholarship will cover the six months (as a non-regular student) prior to your degree.
+For students applying as non-regular students, these six months are part of your maximum 24 months!

-It is possible to apply to extend the scholarship if you advance to the next level degree (from Non-Degree Student to Master’s or Doctoral Degree or from Master’s to Doctoral Degree).
-However, you cannot extend your time as a Non-Degree (Reseach) student and you cannot extend the scholarship period if you fail to complete the degree within the time limit above.
+It is possible to apply to extend the scholarship if you advance to the next level degree (from Non-Regular Student to Master’s or Doctoral Degree or from Master’s to Doctoral Degree).
+However, you cannot extend your time as a Non-Regular (Research) student and you cannot extend the scholarship period if you cannot complete the degree within the time limit above.